hoangqwe159/hackerrank/docs/leadership.md

 - Found a security issue with absurd-sql (runs SQLite on top of IndexedDB, stores unencrypted binary).
 - I brought this up with our tech lead and explained that while absurd-sql works well for performance and offline use, it doesn’t meet the security needs of our client.
 - I understood the tech lead’s point of view — binary data is splitted into chunks and hard for human read — but the client wanted to make sure their data was fully secure.
-- 30-minute meeting with the client, they wanted the data to be protected using AES-256 encryption, a strong encryption standard
+- Joined a 30-minute meeting with the client to understand their expectations.
+They confirmed that AES-256 encryption was a mandatory requirement.
+- Proposed three clear technical options:
-    - Ask the maintainer of absurd-sql if they could add encryption support.
+    - Ask the maintainer of absurd-sql if they could add native encryption support.
     - Fork (copy) the library ourselves and add AES-256 encryption.
     - Look into using a different library that already supports encrypted storage.
+- Opened detailed issues in the absurd-sql GitHub repo to raise community awareness and start a dialogue with maintainers.
+- While awaiting responses, I initiated a prototype of the forked approach, ensuring we had a viable fallback plan.
 - The team acknowledged the security gap and appreciated the proactive communication
-- Began exploring the fork option while openning issues in the open source
+- The client was reassured by our approach and gained their confidence in our ability to meet their compliance standards.
 - The process strengthened our relationship with the client and demonstrated our commitment to meeting their expectations.

 ---